 Parenting a college student can be an adventure.
-At Columbia College we want to provide parents with useful resources that can help you support your child.
+At Columbia College we provide parents with useful resources that can help you support your child.
 We understand this adventure is a joint effort between you and the institution.
 It is our hope that in working together we will help your child succeed and persist to graduation.

 The Student Policies Library details the student handbook in a one-stop shop of important and useful information.
-It houses all of your rights and responsibilities as a student as well as introducing you to the abundant resources available to you as a Columbia College Student.
+It houses all of your rights and responsibilities as a student.
 As a student, you are responsible for reading and understanding the contents of the handbook.